benlindsay/benblog/source/_posts/2016-01-05-life-is-better-with-git.markdown

 ##How Do I Start Using Git?

 OK, so you're convinced.
-Here's how to start experiencing the awesomeness that is Git:
+Here's how to start:

 ###1.
-Make Sure Git is Installed
+See if Git is Installed

 Open a terminal window and type `which git`.
 (If you're on a Windows system, you'll need to have Cygwin or something to give you a Unix-like terminal, otherwise I can't guarantee that any of this will work for you.)
 Typing `which git` will return `/usr/local/bin/git` or some other path if it's installed.
+If it does, you're golden.
 If it returns nothing, you need to download it.

+###2.
+Install Git (if necessary)

+**Mac:**

-To download Git, if you're on a Mac, installing Xcode or just the Xcode command-line tools (type `xcode-select --install` in command line) will do it.
+If you're on a Mac, installing Xcode or just the Xcode command-line tools (type `xcode-select --install` in command line) will do it.
 However, I'd recommend installing using Homebrew (`brew doctor; brew update; brew install git`).
 If you don't have Homebrew installed (i.e. `which brew` returns nothing) then go install it.
 It's awesome for really easily installing and updating command-line tools.
 To install it, go to the [Homebrew website](http://brew.sh/), copy the install line, paste it into a terminal, press enter, and you're set.
 If you have Git installed by both Xcode and Homebrew, make sure `/usr/local/bin` comes before `/usr/bin` in your path (i.e. have `export PATH="/usr/local/bin:$PATH"` in your `~/.bash_profile` file) so the Homebrew version is used.
 Sorry, little bit of a tangent there.

+**Linux:**

 If you're on a Linux system, use `apt-get install git`, or replace `apt-get` with whatever package manager you use (go [here](https://git-scm.com/download/linux) for more specifics).
 If you don't have root access, instructions can be found [here](http://joemaller.com/908/how-to-install-git-on-a-shared-host/) to install locally.

+**Windows:**

 If you're on Windows, go [here](https://git-scm.com/download/win) and do your thing.

-###2.
+###3.
 Configure Name and Email

 Git attaches your name and email to every commit you make.
 You just need to configure them once on your computer, and Git will get it right on all of your projects after that.
 You can change them at any time later on.
 Type these commands to configure Git: